 The most fundamental issue, of course, is moral hazard.
 How will current federal intervention affect the behavior of banks and investors in the future?
 That is, will the support that has been provided encourage financial institutions to engage in behavior that they otherwise would have eschewed?
 Basic economic theory suggests so: The more something is subsidized, the more that is likely to be provided.
 In this case, the "something" is leveraged risk-taking, leading to potentially imprudent lending.
 How large this effect will be is ultimately an empirical question.
 But it is important to note that even if all of the new lending facilities were eliminated as the economy and financial system recover, moral hazard will still be a problem.
-Market participants know that federal support was readily forthcoming during the current turmoil - and most now would reasonably expect that such support will be there when the next turmoil occurs.
+Market participants know that federal support was readily forthcoming during the current turmoiland most now would reasonably expect that such support will be there when the next turmoil occurs.
 Changing these expectations will be a long and hard process.
-In short, the Fed will need to regain credibility for not bailing out insolvent institutions - and as we know from our experience with monetary policy in the 1970s, such efforts to gain credibility can be long and difficult.17
+In short, the Fed will need to regain credibility for not bailing out insolvent institutions-and as we know from our experience with monetary policy in the 1970s, such efforts to gain credibility can be long and difficult.17 difficult questions.
+For instance, the extent to which the new lending facilities should be either eliminated or moved to the Treasury Department is a matter of debate.
+But, as a matter of governance and central bank independence, there is a strong argument that those facilities which target specific industries or credit markets should be handled first.
+The provision of subsidized credit-especially on a sustained basis-is a fiscal policy action.
+Depending on one's perspective, this may or may not be a desirable policy goal, but it is arguably not one that should be pursued by the central bank.
+Placing the administration and funding of such programs under the direction of the Treasury Department puts those programs more directly under congressional authority.

 The current situation, with a vastly expanded financial safety net, presents long-term challenges with respect to private-sector risk-taking and risk-management incentives.
-Even in the
+Even in the near term, the task of scaling back the safety net toward its pre-crisis status raises many